The Rule of Jenny Pen: Plot

 Despite his increasingly worsening physical faculties, Stefan tries to stand up against the constant bullying.
 He attempts to get rid of Crealy by emptying his asthma inhalers.
 After suffering an asthma attack, Crealy is rescued by the staff, and later retaliates by trying to sexually abuse a female resident in front of her blind husband, but Stefan rises from his wheelchair and strikes Crealy with his cane.
 Crealy later visits Stefan in the night, admitting he finds the judge impressive and explaining that he spent his whole adult life feeling bored and worthless, but now relishes the chance to torment and bully at will.

 Seeing Stefan's example, Tony finally stands up to Crealy, challenging him with a haka in the dining room.
 Knowing Crealy will try and punish any act of defiance, Stefan and Tony lure him to an isolated laundry room where they attack and smother him to death.
 In the following days, Tony can finally sleep in peace and Stefan, who begins forming friendships with the other residents, disposes of Jenny Pen on an outdoor fire pit, watching the puppet slowly burn.
-The care home's pet cat, labelled by the residents as an omen of imminent death, approaches Stefan, who smiles and resumes a game with the other residents.
+The care home's pet cat, labeled by the residents as an omen of imminent death, approaches Stefan, who smiles and resumes a game with the other residents.